M64GitHub/sid-wizard-vessel/README.md

 A SID-Wizard version for the Vessel MIDI interface, with features for using in a live act.

- - external MIDI tempo sync
+ - external MIDI tempo sync IN
  - move playback position freely inside orderlist
  - pattern loop / continue
  - channel mute/unmute